-“My favourite area in the garden are the two large herbaceous borders in the middle of the garden which are surrounded by an evergreen lonicera hedge.
-There is a path running between them that is flanked on either side by two huge buxus balls.
+“My favourite area in the garden is the two large herbaceous borders in the middle of the garden which are surrounded by an evergreen lonicera hedge.
+There is a path running between them that is flanked on either side by two huge buxus balls.”

 “I keep a photographic garden diary through my Instagram account, @gardenerscottageedinburgh, which is a great way to connect with the wider community of gardening enthusiasts.
 It is also a useful way to review the evolution of the garden and plan any changes for the next year.”